[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 1. Today, fifteen minutes: the rough answers, dictated or typed, no editing allowed.

-2. This week, one ninety-minute block: expand into the five sections, pulling real language from a winning proposal and a client email you are proud of.
+2. This week, one ninety-minute block: have a conversation with your AI.
+Give it your rough answers and ask it to interview you for the gaps, one question at a time.
+Pull real language from a winning proposal and a client email you're proud of.

-3. Immediately after: paste it into your assistant and rerun a task you did last week.
+3. Immediately after: paste the document into your assistant and rerun a task you did last week.
 The before-and-after is your proof, and your motivation.

 4. Ongoing: when you correct AI output, fold the correction back into the file.